 What a surprise!
 I was completely unprepared for this and speechless.
 I certainly could not have imagined that on my own.
 It was a moment of reveling joy in a beautiful surrounding.
 It was an expression full of exuberant joy, joy about being together, freedom, liberty, vulnerability, beauty, wordless appreciation and agreement.

-When reflecting upon it and wondering what Jesus wanted to tell me through this vision, he showed me that this was in a direct contrast to the treatment by others I was used to.
-Jesus rejoices over me, despite my imperfections and treats me with a lot of appreciation and respect as a woman.
+When reflecting on it and wondering what Jesus wanted to tell me through this vision, he showed me that this was in a direct contrast to the treatment by others I was used to.
+Jesus rejoices in me, despite my imperfections and treats me with a lot of appreciation and respect as a woman.

 The Lord your God is in your midst, a mighty one who will save; he will rejoice over you with gladness; he will quiet you by his love; he will exult over you with loud singing.
 Zeph, 3,17